 The following items related to the IWH-OPM are available:

-- the IWH-OPM questionnaire, along with information on interpreting the score and further steps;
+- the IWH-OPM questionnaire, along with information on interpreting the score and further steps (also available in French);

 - IWH-OPM sector benchmarks for comparing results (note that the benchmarks are based on information collected from 2011 to 2013); and

 - IWH-OPM follow-up questions to further identify areas for improvement.